AvishKadakia/Technical-Assessment-Policy-Reporter/README.md

 # Technical Assessment Project

-This project contains solutions for two assignments focused on evaluating binary classification models and implementing a Finite State Machine (FSM) using Object-Oriented Design principles.
+This project contains solutions for two assignments

-- **Assignment 1**: Find the best threshold for a binary classification model based on precision and recall.
+- **Assignment 1**: Find the best threshold for a binary classification model where recall >= 0.9.
-- **Assignment 2**: Compute the remainder when a binary number is divided by three using after implementing a generic FSM.
+- **Assignment 2**: Implement a generic Finite State Machine (FSM) using Object-Oriented Design principles and use it to compute the remainder when an unsigned binary number is divided by three.

 ---